edooley7/dsp/HOWTO.md

 **Create a local clone of your fork**

-Right now, you&apos;ve got a copy of the pre-work repository, but you do not have the files on your comnputer.
+Right now, you&apos;ve got a copy of the pre-work repository, but you do not have the files on your computer.
 This is where a **clone** comes in.

 1. In your fork of the pre-work repository, go the the right sidebar and click on the icon to copy the clone URL.
 2. On the terminal, type `git clone` and paste the URL.
 It should look like this now: